iclc/iclc2023-catalogue/data/performance/40_sardine-x-ziffers-new-tools-for-algorithmic-expression.md

 ---
 slug: sardine-x-ziffers-new-tools-for-algorithmic-expression
-status: pending clarification what is program note and what is abstract, pb
+status: pending clarification what is program note and what is abstract
 title: 'Sardine X Ziffers: New Tools for Algorithmic Expression'
 list_title: 'Sardine X Ziffers'
 type: performance